Introduction goes here

 68

-Letters of general attorney in England for one year for Leonard de Carew Carreu, who is setting out to Aquitaine in the king's service in the company of John de Hastings Hastynges, earl of Pembroke, nominating John Matford and John Prestcote Prestcot alternately.
+Letters of general attorney in England for one year for Carreu Leonard de Carew , who is going to Aquitaine in the king's service in the company of Hastynges John de Hastings, earl of Pembroke , nominating John Matford and Prestcot John Prestcote alternately.

-The following, setting out to the same place in the company of the aforesaid earl, have similar letters, under the same date and under the following names:
+The following, going to the same place in the company of the aforesaid earl , have similar letters, under the same date and under the following names:

 1.